Stanislaus Vincent Bona: Bishop of Grand Island

 On December 18, 1931, Bona was appointed the second bishop of Grand Island by Pope Pius XI.
 He received his episcopal consecration on February 25, 1932, from Cardinal George Mundelein, with Bishops Paul Rhode and Francis Kelly serving as co-consecrators, at Holy Name Cathedral in Chicago.
-He guided the diocese through the Great Depression and World War II.
-During the war, he ministered to German and Italian prisoners of war kept in camps in the diocese.
+During World War II, he ministered to German and Italian prisoners of war kept in camps in the diocese.

 Coadjutor Bishop and Bishop of Green Bay

-On December 2, 1944, Bona was named coadjutor bishop of the Diocese of Green Bay and Titular Bishop of Mela by Pope Pius XII.
-He succeeded Bishop Paul Rhode as the seventh Bishop of Green Bay upon the latter's death on March 3, 1945.
-During his tenure in Green Bay, Bona founded sixty-seven grade schools, four high schools, Holy Family College, and Sacred Heart Seminary.
+On December 2, 1944, Bona was named coadjutor bishop of Green Bay and titular bishop of Mela by Pope Pius XII.
+He succeeded Bishop Paul Rhode as the seventh bishop of Green Bay upon the latter's death on March 3, 1945.
+During his tenure in Green Bay, Bona founded 67 grade schools, four high schools, Holy Family College in Manitowoc, Wisconsin, and Sacred Heart Seminary.
 He also established a diocesan newspaper and adjusted the social welfare program of Catholic Charities to meet new needs, including those of migrant workers.
-He attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965.
+Bona attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965.